Home | News | Books | Speeches | Places | Resources | Education | Index | Search

 High school: This lesson covers the extension, restriction, and reorganization of political democracy after 1800; and sources and character of cultural, religious, and social reform movements in the antebellum era.
 Sponsored by the Gilder Lehrman Institute of American History.

-Distance Learning from Ford's Theatre
+Learning Online from Ford's Theatre

 Emancipation Proclamation Activity